MASD-Project/dogen/README.md

 # Documentation

-Whilst we do not have a huge amount of documentation, there is plenty of assorted material discussing Dogen.
+Whilst we do not have a huge amount of documentation aimed at end users, there is plenty of assorted material discussing Dogen.
+Most of the material is more suitable for researchers.

 ## Videos